mrsingleton/jour71105/lessons/data/math/percentages/01-percent.md

 To calculate percent
-- Determine the whole
+1. Determine the whole
-- Divide the part by the whole
+2. Divide the part by the whole
+- The resulting figure will be zero point something
-- Multiply by 100
+3. Multiply that by 100

 ### Percent Spreadsheet Formula